 Project 11 hosted by University of Zurich: "Improving cochlear implantation as a treatment for chronic tinnitus"

-Being fascinated by the mechanisms of the human body as a whole, Nuwan always wanted to specialize in an area where he can apply his knowledge to resolve problems in the medical field.
+Fascinated by the mechanisms of the human body, Nuwan always wanted to specialize in an area where he can apply his knowledge to resolve problems in the medical field.
 After graduating with an Electrical and Electronic Engineering bachelor’s degree from the University of Peradeniya, Sri Lanka, he moved to Europe following his dream.
-Being driven by passion, he successfully completed his Master’s Degree in Biomedical Engineering from the Ghent University and Vrije Universiteit Brussels, Belgium.
-From November 2017 onwards, he has been working as a Marie Skłodowska-Curie fellow in the ESIT program.
-He started his Ph.D. at University of Zurich, Switzerland with Prof. Dr. Tobias Kleinjung, Prof. Dr. Alexander Huber, Dr. Flurin Pfiffner, other engineers and clinicians.
+He successfully completed his Master’s Degree in Biomedical Engineering from the Ghent University and Vrije Universiteit Brussels, Belgium.
+From 2017 onwards, he has been working as a Marie Skłodowska-Curie fellow in ESIT.
+He started his Ph.D. at University of Zurich, Switzerland, with Prof. Kleinjung, Prof. Huber, Dr. Pfiffner, other engineers and clinicians.
 He is working on Cochlear Implants (CI) as a treatment for tinnitus patients and the development of a fully implantable CI.
-In his free time, Nuwan loves to play chess, play guitar, read books and travel.
+In his free time, Nuwan loves to play chess, read books and travel.

-The laboratory “Otology and Biomechanics of Hearing” has started the development of an intra-cochlear acoustic microphone for implantation in the inner ear that can be used for totally implantable CIs.
-This Ph.D. project focuses on designing, undertaking and analyzing information from controlled laboratory-based investigations that will build the basis for future optimized intra-cochlear acoustic microphones.
+The laboratory “Otology and Biomechanics of Hearing” has started the development of an intra-cochlear acoustic microphone for implantation in the inner ear for totally implantable CIs.
+This Ph.D. project focuses on designing, undertaking and analyzing information from controlled laboratory-based investigationsas a basis for future optimized intra-cochlear acoustic microphones.
 As one of the most efficient tinnitus treatments with accompanying single sided and bilateral deafness, this next generation of CIs could be a treatment option for patients.

 Project 12 hosted by Paris-Lodron University Salzburg: "Ongoing modulatory effects of transcranial electric stimulation on induced brain activity in persons with normal hearing and tinnitus"